Ahtesham18112011/VSDSquadron_FM/README.md

    The RGB LED driver manages the LED outputs

-* Current controllled output with minimum current setting.
+* Current controllled output with minimum current setting ("0b000001").
-* Enables Blue LED at maximum brightness.
+* Enables Blue LED at maximum brightness (1'b1).
-* And Red and green at minimum brightness.
+* And Red and green at minimum brightness (1'b0).
+* PWM (Pulse Width Modulation) control for each color.